-Kubernetes is wonderful, but requires scarce expertise to setup and manage.
-Other solutions can ease setting up a cluster – so long as you have already setup Linux correctly, have all your servers in the same network, and met their other criteria.
+Kubernetes is wonderful, but requires scarce time and expertise to setup and manage.
+Other solutions demand you have already setup Linux correctly, have all your servers in the same network, and meet their other criteria.
 And hybrid clusters that span cloud and data center?
 Good luck with that!

-Omni removes all limitations, allowing you to start with bare metal, virtual machines or a cloud provider, and create clusters spanning all of your locations, with a few clicks.
+Omni allows you to start with bare metal, virtual machines or a cloud provider, and create clusters spanning all of your locations, with a few clicks.

-You provide the machines – edge compute, bare metal, or in your cloud account.
-Boot the machine off an Omni image.
+You provide the machines – edge compute, bare metal, VMs, or in your cloud account.
+Boot from an Omni image.
 Click to allocate to a cluster.
 That’s it!

 Click “Create Cluster”, and you are done.
 Your cluster will be securely created, with a highly available Kubernetes endpoint and best practices from the start, and be ready to use within minutes.
 You now have secure, upstream Kubernetes, running on your hardware (or in your cloud.)
 Omni will now just monitor it and help you upgrade.